Saint Paul's Church, Tarsus: Tarsus and the churches

 Tarsus, in the Cilicia of the antiquity, in what is now southern Turkey, was an important city during both ancient and medieval ages.
 The tombs of Daniel of the Bible, and the caliph Al-Ma'mun (786–833), are both in Tarsus.
 Saint Paul was a resident of Tarsus.
 He was born and lived in Tarsus as a Jew named Saul and, after converting, made a number of missionary journeys ending in his arrest and beheading by the Roman Emperor Nero in AD 64 or 67 on the 29th of June.
 After Paul's death, Tarsus continued as an important city of the area.
 It became part of the Byzantine Empire, the Abbasid Empire, the Seljuk Empire, the Armenian Kingdom of Cilicia, the Ramadanids and the Ottoman Empire.

 It is not known if there were any churches established by Paul in Tarsus, but in 1704, P. Lucas wrote that there was a Romanesque church which had been built by Paul.
 V. Langlois visited Tarsus in 1851 and confirmed this.
 In his words, thick walls that resembled the Roman style, windows that are narrower outside than inside, and thick columns are noticeable, but no other records exist to substantiate this claim.

 Medieval Mersin's most important Christian sanctuary was the Armenian cathedral of Hagia Sophia in which Leon I of the House of Rubenid was crowned by Konrad Von Wittelsbach, the Archbishop of Mainz and the representative of Pope, as the king of the Cilician Kingdom of Armenia in 1198.

-The Holy Roman Emperor, Frederick I, drowned in Saleph (now called Göksu) river on 10 June 1190, his heart and inner organs might be buried in the Saint Paul's Church.
+The Holy Roman Emperor, Frederick I, drowned in Saleph (now called Göksu) river on 10 June 1190.
+His heart and inner organs might be buried in Saint Paul's Church.